Jazz blues piano : home

 Other characteristic of this fragment is the descending imitation of the beginning part that is a repetition of the beginning idea, dropping a tone.

-Stylistic piano analysis of Fur Elise
+Stylistic piano analysis of For Elise by Beethoven

 Other stylistic, harmonic and melodic features you may note are: